sameersbn/docker-gitlab/README.md

 * username: admin@local.host
 * password: 5iveL!fe

-You should now have GitLab ready for testing.
-If you want to use GitLab for more than just testing then please read the **Advanced Options** section.
+You should now have the GitLab application up and ready for testing.
+If you want to use this image in production the please read on.

 # Configuration